00AshishM00/Calculator/README.md

 6.type- cd Build.// change directory to Build.

-7.type- cmake -S.. -B. //"-S.." means where is the cmake source file is and in this case one directory back in Calculator. "-B." means where the build directory is in this case current directory Build.
+7.type- cmake -S.. -B. //"-S.." means where the cmake source file is and in this case one directory back in Calculator. "-B." means where the build directory is in this case current directory Build.

 8.press- enter //it will create a visual studio solution file.